neiltalap/TheGreatPostgres/docs/clients.md

 All client connections must use TLS with client certificates (mTLS).
 No passwords are accepted.
 The Common Name (CN) in the client certificate must match the Postgres username.

-Place these files on the client machine:
+Place these files on the client machine (structured):

-- ca.crt — the CA that signed the server and client certs
+- client-certs/ca.crt — copy of the CA that signed the server and client certs
-- client.crt — the client certificate for your DB user
+- client-certs/<user>/client.crt — the client certificate for your DB user
-- client.key — the client private key (chmod 600)
+- client-certs/<user>/client.key — the client private key (chmod 600)

+Flat copies are also created for convenience:
+- client-certs/<user>.crt and client-certs/<user>.key

 ## psql / libpq